cado-security/product-help/docs/cado-response/importing-data/memory.md

 Once enabled, there are several options for acquiring memory:
 1. To acquire memory from a running AWS EC2 instance, browse to `Import > AWS EC2 Instance` find the EC2 you wish to acquire memory from and click the  **Import Memory** button.
 If you do not see the **Import Memory** button, please enable Memory Capture under 'Settings > Advanced > Memory Capture'.

-:::note
+:::info
-Note that importing memory via 'Import > AWS EC2 Instance' requires the AWS SSM agent to be running on the EC2 and registered within the AWS Systems Manager.
+Note that importing memory via `Import > AWS EC2 Instance` requires the AWS SSM agent to be running on the EC2 and registered within the AWS Systems Manager.
 :::

 2. Alternatively, you can perform a memory acquisition of a Windows or Linux system by clicking `Import > Memory Collection` and running the pre-generated script on the host device.